UniFormal/uniformal.github.io/doc/development/index.md

 Therefore, it is never complete and can always be improved and extended.

 MMT is open to the community, and access to the GitHub repository is given generously.
-Interested developers are advised and encouraged to contact the core contributors directly in the [gitter chatroom](https://gitter.im/UniFormal/MMT).
+Interested developers are advised and encouraged to contact the core contributors directly in the [MMT MatterMost channel](https://mattermost.kwarc.info/kwarc/channels/mmt).